MicrosoftDocs/azure-aks-docs/articles/aks/aks-communication-manager.md

 :::image type="content" source="./media/auto-upgrade-cluster/Event_sub2.jpeg" alt-text="The screenshot shows how to configure endpoint.":::

-You can also do it via CLI as below
+You can also do it via CLI as shown here

 ``` az eventgrid system-topic create --name arnSystemTopic --resource-group testrg --source /subscriptions/TestSub --topic-type microsoft.resourcenotifications.containerserviceeventresources --location global
 ```